Is it really the right time to become a real estate agent?

 You can work from home or anywhere in the world

-Real estate is one of the few careers where you can work from home or anywhere in the world.
+Real estate is one of the few careers where you can work from home or anywhere.
 All you need is a laptop and an internet connection.
 And that’s increasingly relevant within these crazy times.

 You can get started right now — and become successful from any background

-Real estate may be just about the only high-earning career that has such a low barrier to entry.
+Real estate may be just about the only high-earning career with such a low entry barrier.
 That’s because your success in real estate is fundamentally linked to a few things: how hard you work, how good you are with people, and how resilient you are to change.

 You can become a real estate agent with a high school degree (or even a GED).
 You need to take real estate classes and pass an exam — but you don’t need to go to a four-year college.
-Some people can become a real estate agent within six months.
+Some people can become real estate agents within six months.

-Obviously, that doesn’t make it easy.
+That doesn’t make it easy.
 The fact is that whether you’re going to be a great real estate agent is about who you are as a person.
-If you love dealing with people and you love being a problem solver, you’re already halfway there.
+If you love dealing with people and being a problem solver, you’re already halfway there.

 You can help people achieve their dreams of homeownership

 In more difficult times, real estate becomes even more rewarding.
-Imagine a young couple who believes that they are never going to achieve their dream of having a home.
+Imagine a young couple who believes they will never achieve their dream of having a home.
 And then you step in.
-You help them find the perfect starter home and guide them through the process of buying it.
+You help them find the perfect starter home and guide them through buying it.
 It’s an amazing feeling to help someone achieve their dreams.

 How do you become a real estate agent?

 The path is simple.
-You go to a real estate school, pass the real estate licensing exam, and find a sponsoring broker.
-You can get started today by signing up for a real estate course — or just go to a basic real estate class to determine whether it’s right for you.
+You go to a real estate school, pass the license exam, and find a sponsoring broker.
+You can start today by signing up for a real estate course — or go to a basic real estate class to determine whether it’s right for you.
 You’ll learn the basics of a real estate transaction, real estate law, and working with a real estate brokerage.
-Once you finish your licensing course and pass the real estate license exam, you can immediately start building a book for your real estate business.
+Once you finish your licensing course and pass the real estate license exam, you can start building a book for your real estate business.

 There’s a clear path for growth

-And even though there is a clear path for growth — from real estate agent to broker — you can actually grow in any direction you want.
-You can grow into different types of real estate and a variety of markets.
+And even though there is a clear path for growth — from real estate agent to broker — you can grow in any direction.
+You can grow into different types of real estate and various markets.

 So, there isn’t just flexibility.
 There’s also the opportunity to earn as much money as you want to, depending on how hard you want to work and the avenues in which you want to work.

 The average real estate agent doesn’t make a lot.
 But that’s because the average real estate agent is part-time.
-Or they just became an agent because they wanted to help their friends and family with one or two sales a year.
+Or they just became agents because they wanted to help their friends and family with one or two sales a year.

-A real estate agent who is full-time has virtually unlimited growth ahead of them.
+A full-time real estate agent has virtually unlimited growth ahead of them.

 But why shouldn’t you become a real estate agent?